validatorjs/validator.js/README.md

-A library of string validation, filtering and sanitization methods.
+**node-validator is a library of string validation, filtering and sanitization methods.**

 To install node-validator, use [npm](http://github.com/isaacs/npm):